rkeytech/barcode-api/README.md

 * Get information about a product based on a barcode
 * Change various details for a product in the database
 * Delete products you don't want in the database
-* Insert new products in the database with a barcode (based on information which obtained from another api or web scraping)
+* Insert new products in the database with a barcode (based on information which obtained from another API or web scraping)